newrelic/docs-website/src/data-dictionary/events/NrAiIssue/lastModifiedTime.md

 ---
 name: lastModifiedTime
 type: attribute
-units: seconds (s)
+units: millisecond (s)
 events:
   - NrAiIssue
 ---

-The timestamp of the last modification, if applicable.
+The timestamp of the last modification.